Grades and Grading System

 In assigning grades, faculty have the option of using A-, B+, B-, C+, C-, or D+.
 Those faculty who do not want to assign +/grades are not obligated to do so.

 The W grade is assigned when a student officially withdraws from a course prior to its completion.
-The request for withdrawal from a course is filed by the student through his or her Dean’s office (non-nursing evening students with the College of Professional and Continuing Studies).
+The request for withdrawal from a course is filed by the student through his or her Dean’s office.
 The request must be filed on or before the “Last day to withdrawal from a class,” as published in the Academic Calendar, located in the current edition of this bulletin and on the University Web site, www.lasalle.edu.

 Satisfactory or Unsatisfactory: